PeizhiYan/flame-head-tracker/README.md

 ## 🧸 Citation

-Please consider citing our work if you find this code useful.
-This code was originally used for "Gaussian Deja-vu" (accepted for WACV 2025 in Round 1).
+Please consider citing our works if you find this code useful.
+This code was originally used for "Gaussian Deja-vu" (accepted for WACV 2025 in Round 1) and "ArchitectHead" (accepted for WACV 2026).

 ```bibtex
 @InProceedings{Yan_2025_WACV,